 Guided and self-guided tours in multiple languages are available every day, and will lead you from the depths of our Crypt to the spectacular heights of the Stone and Golden Galleries.

 Whether you’re planning a family day out or a trip with your school, you won’t be short of things to see and do at the Cathedral.
 Don’t forget to visit our What’s On calendar, to see a list of upcoming services, special performances, talks, workshops and more.

 The Cathedral is open from Monday to Saturday for sightseeing.

-On most days, doors open at 10am on Wednesdays, and 8.30am on Monday, Tuesday, Thursday, Friday and Saturday.
+On most days, doors open at 8.30am on Monday, Tuesday, Thursday, Friday and Saturday, and 10am on Wednesdays.
 Last entry for sightseeing is usually at 4pm with sightseeing ending 30 minutes after the last entry time.
-However, opening and closing times can change with our services, so we recommend you visit our calendar to check the day you will be attending.
+However, opening and closing times can change, so we recommend you visit our calendar to check the day you will be attending.

 It’s free to attend the Cathedral for services, but if you want to explore the building, you will need a sightseeing ticket.
 Tickets are priced from £20.50 per adult and and there are a number of discounts available, including free tickets for those with a disability.

 The address of the Cathedral is:

 St Paul's Cathedral, St Paul's Churchyard, London, EC4M 8AD